saurav9878/mind/content/posts/introduction.md

 > Life had something else planned for me.

-In a completely unrelated way, I landed up in a college with a major in Flight Electronics.
+In a completely unrelated way, I landed up in [Asia's first space university](https://www.isro.gov.in/iist.html) with a major in Flight Electronics.
 In college, my curiousity took me to places like aerodynamics, semiconductors, machine learning and Arch Linux. :surfer:

 > Life happened, again